markus1978/temporality-homepage/src/meetings/meeting-kick-off.md

 endDate: 2023-12-12T12:33:21.536Z
 location: Lüneburg
 abstract: >-
-  This meeting centered around the question “How does our network understand disruptive innovation processes from a temporal perspective?”
+  This meeting was held at Leuphana University Lüneburg and centered around the question “How does our network understand disruptive innovation processes from a temporal perspective?”
 The goal of this meeting was to set the conceptual foundations and bring together different understandings of temporality and disruptive innovation.

   It marked a significant milestone for our research network.
 You can find a summary of the highlights here.